 The extra surplus can be ploughed into the economy via the fiscal budget and can supplement a shortage of funds raised from domestic taxes.

 The opposite, which isn’t always a bad thing, (called a trade deficit) would have to be managed and nursed like any other loan.

 The US has often criticized Germany for exporting a lot (of its cars, trains and machinery) and not importing much and thus not being ‘fair’ in trade practice.
-But trade itself, arises from market forces, priorities and consumer demand – everyone loves a BMW, Audi and Mercedes Benz so these German-made products will always be in demand compared to US car makes.
-Who you chose to trade with will often give rise to favourable balance of trade if you are engaged in a trade agreement or part of a trading bloc.
+But trade itself, arises from market forces, priorities and consumer demand.

 “A higher demand for a country’s goods and services has a direct positive impact on its currency and exchange rate”

-These factors would have hopefully been taken into consideration before pulling the tariff triggers and acting with emotions rather than looking at the far-reaching implications not only locally but to other recipients of the goods and services.
+These factors would have hopefully been taken into consideration by the respective leaders before pulling the tariff triggers.
+Acting with emotions rather than looking at the far-reaching implications is irresponsible and affects all recipients of the goods and services.

 Have the talks of the trade war impacted productivity and the global trade economy?
 So far its just the stock markets (securities and commodities) reacting.

 The ramifications will also depend on the price elasticity of demand of the commodities under the tariffs.
 That is, how markets and respective industries affected react to the sentiment versus the actual economic activity they engage in.